saylordotorg/course_cs202/Unit04.md

+---
+layout: default
+title: "CS202: Discrete Structures"
+course_description: "An introduction to the mathematical foundations from discrete mathematics that are used for analyzing computer algorithms for correctness and performance.
+This course introduces models of computation, including finite state machines and Turing machines."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Mathematical Induction and Introduction to Sequences** <span id="4"></span>
 *In the field of computer science, we are often required to prove the